jbukuts/nextjs-carbon-doc-template/content/labs/5-content-loading.md

 ### Plugins

-In this pipeline we are able to intereact with the syntax trees representing Markdown and HTML.
+In this pipeline, we can interact with the syntax trees representing Markdown and HTML.
 This is available via **plugins**.
-These **plugins** are functions that are passed the entirey of the syntax tree with which they can do whatever they please.
+These **plugins** are functions that are passed the entirety of the syntax tree with which they can do whatever they please.

 > So long as the resulting syntax tree from a plugin is still a valid AST